JohnGarbutt/arcus-terraform-idrac/README.md

 # arcus-terraform-idrac

+Ideally your server is configured to have iDRAC dhcp.
+And your switch untagged VLAN goes to a neutron network.
+This neutron network can hand out IPs to the iDRAC servers.

+This script takes a mapping of hostname to mac addresss.
+We then create ports in a DHCP enabled neutron network.
+Although the ports are not bound, neutron will hand out addresses to the appropraite mac address.

+With this in place, we can now look at adding nodes into ironic, because we have the impi address that is needed to start the server.

+## Importing existing ports

 If you see a "MAC address in use" 409 error, it might be because you already created the port for that iDRAC.